antogruz/flamme-ecarlate/legendes/en/tour.md

 ## Rules adaptation

-In this game, you won't remove exhaustion cards from your deck between races.
+In this game, you don't remove exhaustion cards from your deck between races.

 Also, you will start the game with a base handicap of 2 exhaustion cards.
 You can decide to adapt this number for your next games for more challenge.